| 1. INTRODUCTION:

 ask.
 Just don’t.

-Twenty years ago, I came here to go to college, and stayed, a Jersey girl
+Twenty years ago, I came here to go to college, and stayed, a Jersey girl with big hair and even bigger ambitions – to escape my probable destiny either

 as a supermarket checker or federal government employee.
 Also I assumed if I